Idle Reduction Benefits and Considerations

 Idle reduction strategies can reduce emissions of greenhouse gases and other harmful pollutants.
 Idle reduction strategies also reduce noise pollution.

-The United States remained a net exporter of petroleum in 2021 with exports surpassing imports, although imports of 8.47 million barrels per day remained an important part of balancing supply and demand for domestic and international markets.
-Overall, the transportation sector accounts for approximately 30% of total U.S. energy needs and 70% of U.S. petroleum consumption.
-Using idle reduction strategies to reduce petroleum consumption strengthens national energy security and reduces transportation energy costs for businesses and consumers.
+The transportation sector accounts for approximately 30% of total U.S. energy needs and 70% of U.S. petroleum consumption.
+Using idle reduction strategies to reduce petroleum consumption strengthens national energy security by increasing resilience to natural disasters and fuel supply disruptions, as well as reducing transportation energy costs for businesses and consumers.

 Complying with Laws and Ordinances